-A waterfall process model is considered as a dominant software development model used by software engineers from last three decades.
-This model divides the entire process of software development into a number of independent stages.
-Further, these independent stages are carried out in a sequential manner to obtain the final product (software).
+A waterfall process model is a dominant software development model used by software engineers for the last three decades.
+This model divides the entire software development process into several independent stages.
+Further, the developers sequentially carry out these independent stages to obtain the final product (software).

-In this section, we will be discussing the waterfall model, phases of the waterfall model, situations in which the waterfall model must be used, the advantages and disadvantages of the waterfall process model.
+The waterfall model is mostly implemented in the case where the requirements for software are known in advance.
+In this section, we will be discussing the waterfall model, the phases of the waterfall model, situations in which we can use the waterfall model, and the advantages and disadvantages of the waterfall process model.

 Content: Waterfall Process Model